 Treatment of pain — In most patients with acute pericarditis, treatment begins with aspirin or a nonsteroidal anti-inflammatory drug (NSAID).
 This helps to relieve pain.
 If pain does not improve within one week, further evaluation and treatment are necessary.
 Rest is also considered an important part of the treatment in the acute phase of the disease.

-Another medication, colchicine, may be recommended in addition to the NSAID.
+Another medication, colchicine, is recommended in addition to the NSAID for most patients.
 In several studies, colchicine was found to improve symptoms and reduce the risk of a future (recurrent) episode of pericarditis.

 If these medications are not helpful or cannot be tolerated, a steroid (eg, prednisone) may be recommended.
 In most cases, the steroid dose is maintained for several days and then reduced very slowly, over a period of weeks, to reduce the risk of recurrent pericarditis.

 Treating the cause — When the cause of pericarditis is identified, treatment is aimed at the underlying condition.
 As an example, pericarditis that is caused by a bacterial infection would be treated with one or more antibiotics.
 However, viral pericarditis does not require any specific antiviral treatment in most patients and is treated by empiric anti-inflammatory therapies.
 This is the reason why it may be not necessary to identify the causative virus in all cases.